Bruno-Vdr/vssg/Doc/Pushing.md

 In push_text_file, images are provided like this:

-[img:merc2.jpg:"Pole sud de Mercure"] : Picture name, followed by optional comment [img:Jupiter_2.jpg] : An image without comment.
+[img:merc2.jpg:"Mercury's north pole"] : Picture name, followed by optional comment [img:Jupiter_2.jpg] : An image without comment.

 Only the filename is provided as path is taken from the VSSG_IMG_PUSH_DIR environment variable.